jhpyle/docassemble/_docs/initial.md

 interview resides.

-If you would like your interview to share training data with another interview, you can use the `machine learning storage` directive to point to the training data of another interview.
+If you would like your interview to share training data with another interview, you can use the `machine learning storage` specifier to point to the training data of another interview.

 For example, suppose you have developed an interview called